-Encouragement can help children feel good about themselves and their parents.
-But it can also be overdone.
-Helpful words show appreciation without sounding like empty praise or "things parents are supposed to say."
+Encouragement can help children feel good about themselves and develop self-confidence.
+Praise can be overdone and cause children to be overly dependent on adult approval.
+Helpful words show appreciation and excitement without sounding like empty praise.
+Encouraging words invite children to recognize that they are responsible for their efforts.
 Here are some tips on encouraging your child.

 Notice specific good acts and comment on them.

-- Tell your child how much you love her and how wonderful she is.
-But she also needs to receive encouragement about specific actions.
-Instead of saying, "What a good girl you are," try saying, "You put your book back on the shelf."
-She will see her own action as helpful.
+- Tell your child you love her and appreciate her efforts.
+Provide her with encouragement about specific actions and skills.
+Instead of saying, “What a good girl you are,” try saying, “You put your book back on the shelf.”
+She will see her action as helpful.

 - Pay attention to the things that your child gets right.
 For example, if he usually pushes to the front of the line but remembers to wait this time, you might say, “I’m glad you remembered to wait to go down the slide when you saw Jason get to the ladder first,” along with a smile or a hug.

 - Use words to help your child become aware of her own approach to problems.
 “I noticed Maria wanted to play a different game than you did, so you suggested playing her choice and then playing yours.
 You looked like you were having fun together.”